dewie/mudbrick/README.md

 ## What's the deal with the name?

-It's a play on Adobe, which means mudbrick in spanish.
+It's a play on Adobe, which means mudbrick in Spanish.

 ## See also